UCL/dcprogs/documentation/source/manual/missedeventsG.rst

 :cpp:func:`HJCFIT::find_upper_bound_for_roots`).
 Then intervals for each roots are computed (:cpp:func:`HJCFIT::find_root_intervals`).
 And finally, the roots themselves are obtained (:cpp:func:`HJCFIT::brentq`).
 All this work is done automatically in the case of this particular instantiation.
-A few extra parameters to control the root-finding process can be passed to the c++ and python constructors.
+A few extra parameters to control the root-finding process can be passed to the C++ and Python constructors.

 Initialization from the roots and determinant equations
 """""""""""""""""""""""""""""""""""""""""""""""""""""""

-:python:
+:Python:

   .. literalinclude:: ../../code/missedeventsG.py
      :language: python
      :lines: 13-16

-:c++11:
+:C++11:

   .. literalinclude:: ../../code/missedeventsG.cc
      :language: c++